UCB-INFO-PYTHON/MIDS_python_showcase/README.md

 ### Spring 2018

-Minesweeper_Jennifer_Be
+1. Minesweeper
+*byJennifer Be*
 [code](/project_1/past_examples/Minesweeper_Jennifer_Be)
 - Reason for selection: " " - Prof. Llop

-Life Planner
+2. Life Planner
 *by ZhaoningYu*
 [code](/project_1/past_examples/LifePlanner_ZhaoningYu)

-Reason for selection: "Solid use of OOP and the best example of a project 1 design document that I have seen to date; Zhaoning said that writing the document clarified his understanding" - Prof. Kleemann
+- Reason for selection: "Solid use of OOP and the best example of a project 1 design document that I have seen to date; Zhaoning said that writing the document clarified his understanding" - Prof. Kleemann

-MazeWalker
+3. MazeWalker
 *by CollinReinking*
+[code](/project_1/past_examples/MazeWalker_CollinReinking)

-Reason for selection: "This is the first sucessful use of curses to make a graphic based video game.
+- Reason for selection: "This is the first sucessful use of curses to make a graphic based video game.
 The use of text files to specify the maze shape makes this very flexible; look at the video for an overview" - Prof. Kleemann

-[code](/project_1/past_examples/MazeWalker_CollinReinking)

-Production Line
+4. Production Line

-*by Chris Hipple **
+*by Chris Hipple * [code](/project_1/past_examples/ProductionLine_C_Hipple)

-[code](/project_1/past_examples/ProductionLine_C_Hipple)

-Reason for selection: " " - Prof. Kleemann
+ - Reason for selection: "An impresive and well organized example of modeling a complex environment using OOP" - Prof. Kleemann

 ### Fall 2017